Press

 How To Spend It Magazine (FT)

-Tom Stubbs
+Words: Tom Stubbs

 And so begins the annual ritual of recalibrating the wardrobe for life out and about.
 Not for the runway, not for the fantasy of a lookbook, but for the real business of moving through the world — commuting, strolling, ducking into cafés, meeting friends, navigating the unpredictable choreography of winter streets.
-This is where menswear earns its keep.
-The pieces that matter now are the ones that work hard without looking like they’re working at all.

 The New York Times

-Newish lines were impressive especially Inis Meain, with its inventive Donegal sweaters.
+"Newish lines were impressive especially Inis Meáin, with its inventive Aran and Donegal knitted sweaters."

 On the fourth floor, the mood shifts.
 The lighting softens, the colours deepen, and the racks begin to whisper rather than shout.
 This is where the store hides its quiet triumphs , the labels that don’t need billboards or celebrity endorsements to make their case.

+Newish lines were impressive especially Inis Meáin, with its inventive Aran and Donegal knitted sweaters.
 The knitwear sits there with a kind of unbothered authority, the textures rich, the colours pulled from weather and stone.
 You can feel the island in the stitches.

 The Wall Street Journal

-By Tom Downey
+Words: Tom Downey

-... says Tarlach de Blácam, co-owner of the Inis Meáin Knitting Company, a knitwear operation that sends its garments to boutiques and high-end department stores around the world.
+We want pilgrims to come here, not tourists,” says Tarlach de Blácam, co-owner of the Inis Meáin Knitting Company, a knitwear operation that sends its garments to boutiques and high-end department stores around the world.

 The Irish Times

-Island luxe - Island life and workwear provide the inspiration for a sophisticated range of knitwear
+Island luxe - Island life and workwear provide the inspiration for a sophisticated range of knitwear.

-Sports coats for men are dead and jackets are making a huge comeback, so says Tarlach de Blacam of Inis Meáin knitwear, the Irish island company described by designer retailer Mr Porter as the “world’s most remote fashion label”.
+"Sports coats for men are dead and jackets are making a huge come back" ... so says Tarlach de Blacam of Inis Meáin knitwear, the Irish island company described by designer retailer Mr Porter as the “world’s most remote fashion label”.

 “As men’s dress gets more casual, but elegantly casual, it’s all about knitted jackets,” adds de Blacam, a view echoed by leading Italian menswear designer Maurizio Baldassari.